wingos80/thesis_notes/Master_notes.md

 >~~*To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system for the Flying-V.*~~

-> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system that can stabilize and improve the handling qualities of the Flying-V.*
+> ~~*To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system that can stabilize and improve the handling qualities of the Flying-V.*~~

+> *To advance the field of automatic flight control and increase the technological readiness of the Flying-V, through development of an intelligent and fault tolerant reinforcement based flight controller tailored for the Flying-V.*

 %%
-should change q1 to be more generic/make most promising more quantifiable

-make q3 more specific

-q4a success rate/monte carlo

-q4d should probably change intelligent/traditional to other SOTA controller
+reconcile robustness n performance in q1, focus on fault tolerant, and then subq say what is the performance of this controller/

+q4 switch fault n nominal order (minor comment)

+maybe some kind of absolute fault tolerant requirement?

+consider expanding the scope to include robustness to uncertainties, disturbances, noises?
 %%

+The online-offline hybrid approach to applying RL to flight controllers seems the most promising solution to tackle the challenge of fault tolerance.
+The "offline" algorithms come in the form of model free actor critic methods, which while being relatively sample inefficient to the "online" algorithms, are firstly able to generalize to more control tasks as they through learn policies and value function estimates by repeated traversals across the state-action space, and secondly can provide an initialization condition for the "online" algorithms which have been pre-trained and tested rather than from tabular rasa, otherwise requiring online system identification and inconvenient persistent excitations.

+The research plan will set a goal to implement and evaluate such an online-offline hybrid controller for attitude control of the Flying-V. This goal is recognized as being optimistic, seeing as previous efforts to perform such a task had more time to do so.
+But the plan will nonetheless be formed around this goal, and contingencies will be planned by placing intermediate sub-goals between commencing the first research phase and achieving the final goal.
+The first of the sub-goals would be to implement an IDHP algorithm, this implementation is prioritized as this incremental model-based algorithm is considered to be highly adaptive and can thus provide truly online control, which will have better odds of controlling the aircraft in face of sudden changes in system dynamics as a result of faults.
+The second sub-goal would be to implement the "offline" learning algorithms, which can take the form of as basic as SAC, to DSAC, or even the state of the art RUN-DSAC algorithm.
+The third sub-goal would be to extend IDHP to a Multi-step algorithm.

+To achieve this goal, the following research questions are posed.

 ### **Research Questions**

-1. What reinforcement learning algorithm can yield a flight controller which is the most tolerant to faults while providing good reference tracking?
+1. What reinforcement learning algorithm can yield a flight controller which is the most tolerant to faults?
 	1. What RL algorithms are considered to be state-of-the-art?
-	2. In what ways can an RL based flight controller be made fault tolerant?
+	2. In what ways can fault tolerance be built into a RL based flight controller?
-	3. Which algorithm demonstrates the highest degree of reference tracking and fault tolerance when applied to a system with some simple dynamics?
+	3. Which algorithms demonstrate the best fault tolerance?
+	4. How are the reference tracking performance of these algorithms?
 2. What are the flight control related challenges when it comes to designing a controller for the Flying-V?
-	1. What are the flight handling qualities of the Flying-V?
-	2. What are some of the potential fault scenarios that warrant attention in the Flying-V?
+	1. What are potential fault scenarios that warrant attention from the AFCS system in the Flying-V?
+	2. What criteria should be used to characterize a controllers fault tolerance (fault tolerance success rate, nMAE of tracking error, variance of nMAE...)?
 3. How can the identified algorithm be applied to control the Flying-V?
-	1. How should the implemented controller be structured?
+	1. How should the flight control system be structured (cascaded control structure, what signals to feedback)?
-	2. How will the algorithm interface with existing simulations of the Flying-V?
+	2. What is the MDP in the case of controlling the Flying-V (the state variables, action variables, environment to be controlled)?
-4. How does the implemented flight controller perform both in the presence of faults and in nominal flight?
+4. How does the implemented flight controller perform during nominal flight and in the presence of faults?
-	1. What criteria should be kept track of to characterize a controllers fault tolerance (fault tolerance success rate, nMAE of tracking error, variance of nMAE...)?
-	2. Noting the possible fault scenarios and handling qualities of the Flying-V, what flight scenarios should be designed to test the performance of the controller?
+	1. Noting the possible fault scenarios and handling qualities of the Flying-V, what flight scenarios should be designed to test the performance of the controller (what faults to use, what tracking signals to use, superimposed faults...)?
+	2. What is the degree of fault tolerance of the implemented controller (added this to have some kind of absolute judgement of the performance of the controller, but i am thinking could also make the next two comparisons use absolute values instead of relative, i.e. don't say that one controller is 10 times better, say one controller has x nMAE while another has y nMAE)?
 	3. How well does the nominal flight performance of the proposed flight controller compare to other state-of-the-art controllers?
 	4. How are the fault tolerance characteristics of the proposed flight controller compared to other state-of-the-art controllers?